-The recommendations below were put forward for inclusion in the Final Environmental Management Programme (EMPr).
-These recommendations are based on the pre-construction monitoring conducted from October 2019 to July 2020 and the walk-through exercise in February 2023 and Dec (Van Rooyen et al. 2021):
+The recommendations below are put forward for inclusion in the Final Environmental Management Programme (EMPr).
+These recommendations are based on the pre-construction monitoring conducted from October 2019 to July 2020 and the walk-through exercise in February 2023 (Van Rooyen et al. 2021):